 The 1994 World Cup in the United States saw Brazil return to the top of the soccer world under manager Carlos Alberto Parreira.

-They easily advanced from the group stage before beating a determined US team 1-0 in the Round of 16.
-Branco scored in the 81st minute to beat the Netherlands 3-2 in the quarter-finals and Romario had the only goal in a 1-0 semi-final win over Sweden.
+They easily advanced from the group stage before beating a determined USA 1-0 in the round of 16.
+Branco scored in the 81st minute to beat the Netherlands 3-2 in the quarter-finals and Romario notched the only goal in a 1-0 semi-final win over Sweden.

 In front of 94,194 fans at the Rose Bowl, Brazil then won their first World Cup in 24 years with a 3-2 penalty shootout win over Italy following a goalless draw.